tarwn/lessthandot-hugo/blogs/content/posts/2009-06-10-avoid-conversions-in-execution-plans-by.md

   </p>

   <p>
-    Let&#8217;s look at something else<br /> The query from before with parameters
+    Let's look at something else<br /> The query from before with parameters
   </p>

 ```sql